First Floor Power

 All Comedians Suffer

 After the Finn duo with elder brother Tim (see above), it took Neil three years to come up with his first solo album proper, Try Whistling This.
-It has a few contemporary touches, but they're used to enhance the material, not swamp it, and as such, hopefully won't sound too dated in years to come.
+It has a few contemporary touches, but they're used to enhance the material, not swamp it and, as such, hopefully won't sound too dated in years to come.
 The songwriting is, again, excellent, with standout tracks being hard to pinpoint, although Souvenir is particularly good.
-Finn plays most of the instruments himself, although there's quite a few other people involved, chiefly programming by Marius De Vries, who had previously collaborated with Björk.
+Finn plays most of the instruments himself, although there's quite a few other people involved, chiefly programmer Marius De Vries, who had previously collaborated with Björk.

 See: Crowded House | Split Enz | 7 Worlds Collide

 Birds Swim Fish Fly

 Show a Little Mercy

 After leaving Split Enz in 1984, Tim 'elder brother of Neil' Finn continued the solo career he'd begun while a band member, 1989's Tim Finn being his third release, if you ignore his work on The Les Patterson Long Player, which might be for the best.
 It starts well with Young Mountain, but, sad to say, there's too much of the '80s in this record, most of its contents being on the lightweight side, at least musically, despite this being an early Mitchell Froom production.

 Finn and Froom both play keys, but I presume it's the latter we're hearing, playing his own Chamberlin, with occasional strings on Not Even Close and Tears Inside and equally occasional flutes on Birds Swim Fish Fly.
 Tim rejoined his brother in Crowded House not long after this album's release, staying for one album (possibly their best), before resuming the solo career he runs to this day.
 Would it be contentious to say, "Possibly the more talented Finn brother"?

 Enter Part Three

 Enter Part Four